beego/beedoc/en/Controllers_Cache.md

 # Cache

-Beego has a built-in cache module, it's like memcache, which caches data in memory.
-Here is an example of using cache module in Beego:
+Beego has a built-in cache module, it's like memcache that caches data in memory.
+Here is an example of using cache module in beego:

 	var (
 		urllist *beego.BeeCache